denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 one of the five attached Underwood electric teletypes could further be used to print all channels and confirm input visually.[^39]

-Before screes, the potential for incongruence between recondite data formats and their apparent representation posed a significant problem.
-In a 1954 patent, filed on behalf of Burroughs Corporation, Herman Epstein and Frank Innes described an “electrographic printer” involving an “electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible.”[^40] The electrographic printer anticipated the modern photocopier in that it proposed to use dusting inks to reveal the static charge.
-Rather than encoding its data into another representation, such as the Baudot code, the printer traced human-legible letter shapes directly onto tape.
-A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges rendering the English alphabet.
-Such magnetic shapes  were then made apparent by combining them with a “recording medium” that had the “correct physical properties to adhere to the electrostatic latent images.”[^41] A light dusting of powder ink would reveal the otherwise imperceptible magnetic inscription.
-Tape and paper configurations could thus achieve a measure of literal analogy.

 Advances in magnetic storage found their way into small businesses and home offices a decade later.
 In 1964 IBM combined magnetic tape (MT) storage with its Selectric line of electric typewriters (ST).
 Selectric typewriters were